DavidMuthama/PenziApp/dating-service-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+I added set PORT=8888 && in start section to configure npm start to run on specific server

 ### `npm test`

 Launches the test runner in the interactive watch mode.\